 Why would you want to spend the time in the gym, the effort, the sweat, the time away from your family or other hobbies, if you aren’t making full use of it?
 Find a good trainer to help you establish the safest but fastest way to get the body and performance you want.

-An Experienced Personal Trainer Has a Better Eye Than You
+An Experienced Personal Trainer Has a Trained Eye for Movement

 This is two-fold.
 First, your trainer will obviously have a different point of view.
 He or she can stand behind you, beside you, and see your joint angles, the bar path, and bar speed.
 Do you know exactly what your back is doing on your third deadlift rep?
 Most people don’t.